Limych/ha-tor_check/README.md

 For a full list of all authors and contributors, check [the contributor's page][contributors].

-This Home Assistant custom component was created and is updated using the [HA-Blueprint template](https://github.com/Limych/ha-blueprint).
+This Home Assistant custom component was created and is updated using the [HA-TOR Check template](https://github.com/Limych/ha-tor_check).
 You can use this template to maintain your own Home Assistant custom components.

 ## License